 Qualifications and Educational Background

 Lynton received his early musical training under George Guest in the choir of St. John’s College Cambridge.
 Having graduated in Music, he continued his vocal studies with David Mason and Gita Denise.

 Lynton teaches singing at Winchester College and Trinity Laban in addition to his busy private teaching practice.

-In his solo recordings for Harmonia Mundi, Virgin Classics, Meridian, Telarc, BBC TV and Radio, Channel 4 and Classic FM he has appeared with artists such as Dame Janet Baker, Jose Carreras, Richard Bonynge, Sir Charles Mackerras, Sir Edward Downes, Richard Hickox, René Jacobs, and the King's Consort.
-Recordings include Respighi, Vivaldi, The Messiah, Monteverdi, Strauss, Verdi, and Lehar.
+In his solo recordings for Harmonia Mundi, Virgin Classics, Meridian, Telarc, BBC TV and Radio, Channel 4 and Classic FM he has appeared with artists such as Dame Janet Baker, José Carreras, Richard Bonynge, Sir Charles Mackerras, Sir Edward Downes, Richard Hickox, René Jacobs, and the King’s Consort.
+He has recorded works by composers including Respighi, Vivaldi, Monteverdi, Strauss, Verdi, and Lehár.
 Lynton has been a regular guest soloist in broadcasts with the BBC Concert Orchestra.